elainebroche-dev/ms1-thrive/README.md

 ### Features which could be implemented in the future

 - __Company Timeline__
-    - A 'Company Timeline' page could be added to provide more information on the evolution of the business and for users who would like to know more about the origins of the company, it's ethos and it's involvement with the community.
+    - A 'Company Timeline' page could be added to provide more information on the evolution of the business and for users who would like to know more about the origins of the company, its ethos and its involvement with the community.

 - __Navigation bar improvements__
     - The functionality of the navigation bar could be extended to make it "sticky" so that it would be available to user without scrolling.